Skip to main content

 1Rename the variant to make it more descriptive for you.

 2Change the weight of the variant.
-Keep in mind that in total, the variants must build 100%.
+Keep in mind that the total of all variants must equal 100%.

 3Add more variants if needed.